jbakse/site_builder/docs/comp_form/notes2.md

 ## In-class Challenges
 - all of them

+## Worksheets
+- all of them

 ## Mess
-- Need Messes
+- new plan for messes? maybe just don't attempt to scroll them
+- all of them

 ## Lesson Plans
-- I made lesson plans for several of these classes in '17.
-- Make more lesson plans
+- Review lesson plan format, apply to all
-- Format them consistently
-- Make the accessible through site
-- lesson plans in the header?
-- are they all formatted the same (title case)
-- using Engage, Study, Activate Terminalogy for all?
+  - using Engage, Study, Activate for all?
   - Do i use "Activity:" and "Lecture:" and "Discussion:" consistently?
+- Lesson plans take on additional content
+  - team assignments
+  - special assignments
-- maybe lesson plans have the schedule, and the class specific info (like teams, etc?)
+  - class specific notes/dates
 - make a T-15 minute entry for the song of the day, video of the day, etc.
-- Need a Link to the Plans, each chapter? a single list? both?
-  - Intro
-  - Parameters
-  - Random Values
-  - Noise

 ## File Org
 - chapter